 "As regards sexual intercourse with older or younger copies of yourself, it's incest in branching or changeable timelines, and masturbation in inevitable timelines.
 In either case, yes, it is gay."It's a simple tale: Person photocopies self, or travels to an Alternate Universe, or another time.
 Person meets self.
 Both selves "make beautiful music" together.
 After all, what better person to be most intimate with?
 Probably more prevalent in fanfiction than in original works, but it's out there.
 Technically, any intimacy between a character and their Enemy Without will be this.
 Expect much argument amongst the characters, fans, and oftentimes even both as to whether this qualifies as actual sex, incest (it could be considered super-incest, since there's no closer relative possible than yourself, as even an identical twin will have some minute, statistically negligible genetic differences), or masturbation.
-In erotica, this is often considered more acceptable than most other types of Fetish Fuel (like say, incest), seeing as it's, well, impossible in reality.
+In erotica, this is often considered more acceptable than most other types of fetishes (like say, incest), seeing as it's, well, impossible in reality.
 Also known as selfcest, autoincest, clonecest, incesturbation, or doppelbanger.
 Compare and contrast Opposite-Sex Clone, Twincest, My Own Grampa.
 Note that this is not the same as A Date with Rosie Palms.
 Nor is it the same as Screw You, Elves!.
 Often is an invoked case of It's Okay If It's You.
 If the character otherwise generally considers themself asexual, might very well be a case of Single-Target Sexuality.

 open/close all folders